"It's not normal to be so happy before 9am!"

 "You're not doing everything on the itinerary?
 Why not?
 You're a rebel!"

-The people I was with were upset that I didn't do everything theyt were doing.
-It made them uncomfortable.
+The people I was with were upset that I didn't do everything they were doing.
+It made them uncomfortable that I would opt out and not do what the group was doing.

-instead of listening to my body and to that inner voice that told me to rest.
+instead of listening to my body and to that inner voice that said to take some time for me.

 I even did it to myself: "Why don't I have more likes?
 Don't I look good?
 Is the message not good?"